Last updated on July 2nd, 2023

 When you get around all the main attractions of Istanbul and want to relax a bit from the noisy active city, go to the Princes’ Islands (Adalar).
 They are located in the Sea of Marmara, 25 km from the Istanbul center.

-The largest and most interesting of the Princes’ Islands is Buyukada.
+The largest of the Princes’ Islands is Buyukada.
+But the most romantic one is Burguzada.
 The trip will take about 2 hours one way but it will be a real sea adventure.
 The ferry is comfortable and has panoramic decks.

 Due to the fact that rich and high-ranking officials lived on Buyukada Island at the beginning of the 20th century, many luxurious suburban villas were built there and they perfectly complement the surroundings of the island.
 You will see many luxurious homes drowning in breathtaking bougainvilleas.

-Another attraction is the numerous horse carts that add to the island‘s special atmosphere.
-They offer an exciting ride around the island.
-But if you enjoy biking, I advise you to rent a bicycle for 5TL per hour, if weather permitting of course.
+Another attraction is to go biking, hiking, or swimming at the beach.
+I advise you to rent a bicycle for 5TL per hour if weather permitting of course.
 This will provide an excellent opportunity to explore everything at your own pace.

 Polonezkoy is a Polish village on the far edge of the Asian side of Istanbul, founded by Polish immigrants.